Bacon's Rebellion: Legacy

 According to the Historic Jamestowne website, "For many years, historians considered the Virginia Rebellion of 1676 to be the first stirring of revolutionary sentiment in [North] America, which culminated in the American Revolution almost exactly one hundred years later.
 However, in the past few decades, based on findings from a more distant viewpoint, historians have come to understand Bacon's Rebellion as a power struggle between two stubborn, selfish leaders rather than a glorious fight against tyranny."

 Nonetheless, many in the early United States, including Thomas Jefferson, saw Bacon as a patriot and believed that Bacon's Rebellion truly was a prelude to the later American Revolution against the control of the Crown.
 This understanding of the conflict was reflected in 20th-century commemorations, including a memorial window in Colonial Williamsburg and a prominent tablet in the Virginia House of Delegates chamber of the State Capitol in Richmond, which recalls Bacon as "A great Patriot Leader of the Virginia People who died while defending their rights October 26, 1676."
 Subsequent to the rebellion, the Virginia colonial legislature enacted the Virginia Slave Codes of 1705, which created several strict laws upon people of African background.
 Additionally, the codes were intended to socially segregate the white and black races.

 Use of jimsonweed

-Jimsonweed is a hallucination inducing plant that was first documented by a Virginian colonist named Robert Beverly.
-Robert Beverley reported, in his 1705 book on the history of Virginia, that some soldiers who had been dispatched to Jamestown to quell Bacon's Rebellion gathered and ate leaves of Datura stramonium and spent eleven days acting in bizarre and foolish ways before recovering.
-After recovery from the plant the soldiers claimed to not remember anything from the past 11 days.
+Jimsonweed is a deliriant plant that was first documented by a Virginian colonist named Robert Beverley.
+In his 1705 book on the history of Virginia, Beverley reported that some soldiers, who had been dispatched to Jamestown to quell Bacon's Rebellion, gathered and ate leaves of Datura stramonium and spent eleven days acting in bizarre and foolish ways before recovering.
+After recovering from their intoxication, the soldiers claimed to not remember anything from the past 11 days.
 This led to the plant being known as Jamestown weed, and later jimsonweed.

-Described as a "cooler" by Robert Beverley but effects can be close to schizophrenia and dissociative disorder - which explains why soldiers acted irrationally, or "went crazy" for days.
+Although described as a "cooler" by Beverley, effects can mimic schizophrenia and dissociative disorders, explaining why soldiers acted irrationally, or "went crazy" for days.